Inflation, a brief overview and what was done.

 Below is Nixon’s speech on the items above in his address to the nation in 1971

-Initially it seemed like Nixon had succeeded.
-The stock market made a 33 point jump the following days and the New York Times editorial even credited the President with, “We unhesitatingly applaud the boldness with which the President has moved.”
+Initially, it seemed like Nixon had succeeded.
+The stock market made a 33-point jump the following days, and the New York Times editorial even credited the President with, “We unhesitatingly applaud the boldness with which the President has moved.”

-To counter it Volker would raise the interest rate to 11% in 1979 and 20% in 1980.
-While it would drive inflation down it would also trigger a brief recession for the incoming Reagan administration.
+To counter it, Volker would raise the interest rate to 11% in 1979 and 20% in 1980.
+While it would drive inflation down, it would also trigger a brief recession for the incoming Reagan administration.
 Inflation would drop to 10% in 1981, and then even lower to 3.21% by 1983

-While Fed Chairman Jerome Powell is planning on raising the interest rates which is basically 0 at this point.
+While Fed Chairman Jerome Powell is planning on raising the interest rates, which is basically 0 at this point.
 While it may seem great, the levels he wants to raise it to may have no effect on the inflation number at all.
-The fear is that if he raises it very high, that it will cause a recession.
+The fear is that if he raises it very high, it will cause a recession.
 That may be true, but it may also help in the long term for Americans who are going to suffer more during this inflation issue.
 The question still remains.
 Will the Fed chairman actually do what is necessary, or just puss out?

-Below I have links and additional sources if you care to read.
+Below, I have links and additional sources if you care to read.
 Any feedback is welcome.
 Nothing like learning something new every day.

 Sources